xukaili/CandiHap/README.md

 1).
 Convert the VCF file to the hapmap format for CandiHap (vcf2hmp);</br>
 2).
 Haplotype analysis for a gene (CandiHap);</br>
 3).
 Haplotype analysis for all genes in the LD regions of a significant SNP position one by one (GWAS_LD2haplotypes);</br>
 4).
-Haplotype analysis for Sanger sequencing data of population variation, that run on Linux systems (sanger_CandiHap.sh).</br>
+Haplotype analysis for Sanger sequencing data of population variation (sanger_CandiHap.sh).</br>

 ## License
 Academic users may download and use the application free of charge according to the accompanying license.
 Commercial users must obtain a commercial license from Xukai Li.
 If you have used the program to obtain results, please cite the following paper:</br>